Rational Emotive Behavior Therapy (REBT)

 · There’s no use in complaining, because it won’t change anything.

 Sometimes, people mistakenly conflate existentialism with nihilism, relativism, fatalism, or absurdism.
-Existentialism, influencing REBT, emphasizes action, freedom, and decision as fundamental to human existence.
+However, existentialism emphasizes action, freedom, and decision-making as being fundamental to human existence.

 Examples of existentialist sentiment are expressions such as:

 · Enjoy the journey if you can, because one day it will end.